This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 ✘ Requires top tether for forward-facing

-Around the same time that Cosco ditched the old Scenera model in favor of the Cosco Scenera Next and Cosco Scenera Next DLX, they also refreshed the slightly larger Cosco Apt in favor of the new Cosco Apt 50.
-I’ll be totally honest: I don’t quite understand why Dorel is making both of those seats and the Cosco Mighty Fit 65 (which has been around for years as the Safety 1st Guide 65 – more info below).
-There’s a lot of overlap between the three seats, so if you’re considering one of them it’s worth considering the others as well to make sure you’re choosing the one that best suits your needs.
+I’ll be totally honest: I don’t quite understand why Dorel is making both of those seats and the Cosco Mighty Fit 65 (which has been around for years as the Safety 1st Guide 65 – more info below) especially with the lower weight limit of the new Onlook.
+There’s a lot of overlap between the three Cosco convertible car seat options, so if you’re considering one of them it’s worth considering the others as well to make sure you’re choosing the one that best suits your needs.

-The Cosco Apt 50 is much the same as its younger sibling, the Cosco Scenera Next.
-It’s one of the lightest weight convertible car seat options, extremely well-priced and gets the job done with minimal frills.
-The shell height is similar to the Scenera Next so it won’t buy you any extra time rear-facing, but thanks to the much higher harness height and the higher weight limit, kids can comfortably forward face in the Cosco Apt 50 until at least 4 years old.
-It’s a solid choice if you want a convertible car seat for travel that allows for extended rear facing but you don’t have a big budget.
+Since the forward facing weight limit is also 40lbs, some kids may outgrow the seat in both directions at one.
+But thanks to the higher harness height, skinny kids may be able to forward face in the Cosco Onlook until at least 4 years old.
+It’s a solid choice if you want a convertible car seat for a 2 year old for travel that allows for extended rear facing but you don’t have a big budget.

-One of the biggest drawbacks of the Apt 50 over the Scenera Next is that it’s extremely wide near the top – several inches wider!
+One of the biggest drawbacks of the Onlook over the Scenera Next is that it’s extremely wide near the top – several inches wider!
 It’s not your best choice if you’re trying to fit three-across in a tiny European rental car.
 It also needs to be very reclined for kids under 22lbs, so might be a tight squeeze if you’re trying to rear-face on a plane with a baby.
 And if you’re flying overseas, be sure to bring a locking clip just in case.

 Get a closer look at the differences between the Cosco travel car seats here.